NewfundametalsDAO/FrankenDAO/docs/voting-power.md

 ## Voting Power

-Your total voting power is based on two things: your token scores and your community score.
+Your total voting power is based on two things: your tokens' evil scores and your community score.
 These two values combined give you your total voting power.

 These two values are controlled by actions you take in the DAO, such as staking a FrankenPunk or voting on a proposal.
 The voting multipliers 'weight' these